 UNITY_SETUP_STEREO_EYE_INDEX_POST_VERTEX(input);

-// Sample the texture using the SAMPLE_TEXTURE2D_X_LOD function
+// Sample the color from the input texture

 }